- Notions

 This matching-state is reduced as follow in the next reduction step.

-The matcher of the matching-atom of the top of the stack is changed to something from integer.
+The matcher of the matching-atom of the top of the stack is changed to something

-something is the built-in matcher of Egison.
+is the built-in matcher of Egison.

 It can match with a wildcard or a pattern variable.